ayushmak7/ActiveDirectoryHomeLab/README.md

 <h2>Description</h2>
 This lab sets up an Active Directory (AD) home lab on Oracle VirtualBox, utilizing Windows Server 2019 as a Domain Controller (DC) and Windows 10 as a domain-joined client.
-The setup includes configuring Active Directory Domain Services (AD DS), DHCP, Remote Access Service (RAS) with NAT, and user creation using PowerShell scripting.
+The setup includes configuring Active Directory Domain Services (AD DS), DHCP, Remote Access Service (RAS) with NAT, and bulk user creation using PowerShell scripting.
 The goal is to simulate a real-world enterprise environment for learning, testing, and improving Active Directory management skills.
 <br />